top of page

 A nipple shield can be a helpful tool — but it’s not a first-line solution.
 With professional support, it can protect sore nipples, help babies learn to latch, and provide relief when feeds are painful or stressful.

-If you’re considering a nipple shield, reaching out to a lactation consultant can help you:
+If you’re considering a nipple shield, I can help:

 • Ensure your baby is transferring milk well